Registration remains open. The daily timetable and panel timetable are now posted, which should help you organise your trip.

 - Low income (those earning < CAD $18,000 gross per annum): CAD $245

-All academic delegates must register for the full conference.
-Fees will be waived for First Nations people.
+All academic delegates must register and pay for the full conference.
+Fees will be waived for local First Nations people wishing to audit the event.

 University of Ottawa students wishing to audit the conference can request a day-pass by emailing cascaiuaes2017(at)nomadit.co.uk.